An uncountable number of proofs of Pythagoras Theorem: Introduction

 \section{Introduction}

-Virtually anyone who is someone has given a proof of the Pythagoras theorem; we recommend two recent histories given by Maor~\cite{Maor2007} and Veljan~\cite{Veljan2000}.
-The classic compendium and a classification of proofs is by Loomis~\cite{loomis1927}, who says: \begin{quote} (there are) many purely geometric demonstrations of this famous theorem accessible to the teacher, as well as an unlimited number of proofs based on the algebraic method of geometric investigation. \end{quote} Loomis said this in 1927, so we can say that it has long been suspected that there were an infinite number of proofs of the Pythagoras theorem.
-However, the proofs of Pythagoras theorem presented by Loomis and others are still finite in number.
-The objective of this paper is to give an infinite set of proofs of this famous theorem.
+Virtually anyone who is someone has given a proof of the Pythagorean theorem; we recommend two recent histories given by Maor~\cite{Maor2007} and Veljan~\cite{Veljan2000}, and an interesting set of proofs and commentary by Alsina and Nelsen~\cite{AN2015}.
+The classic compendium and a classification of proofs is by Loomis~\cite{loomis1927}, who says: \begin{quote} (there are) many purely geometric demonstrations of this famous theorem accessible to the teacher, as well as an unlimited number of proofs based on the algebraic method of geometric investigation. \end{quote} Loomis said this in 1927, so we can say that it has long been suspected that there were an infinite number of proofs by the algebraic method of the Pythagorean theorem.
+However, the proofs of Pythagoras' theorem presented by Loomis and others are still finite in number.
+The objective of this article is to give an infinite set of proofs of this famous theorem by what Loomis calls the `algebraic method'.

-We begin by presenting two proofs, both of which Loomis would classify as `algebraic proofs'.
+We begin by presenting two proofs.
 One of them is perhaps one of the oldest ever; the other we believe is new.
 Infinite sequences of proofs are obtained by iteration.
-Taking the limit, we find proofs that may be called `fractal proofs' of Pythagoras theorem.
-We could not find this type of proof in the literature.
+Taking the limit, we find proofs that may be called `self-similar proofs' of Pythagoras' theorem.
+We call it self-similar, because the figure obtained is self-similar, that is, it contains a scaled copy of itself.
+This type of proof has been given by Lengvárszky~\cite{ZL2013}.

 The reader may enjoy working out the details of the proofs given in Figure~\ref{fig6}.
-The picture on the left is a proof due to Bh\={a}skara (XIIth century)~\cite[p.~4]{Nelson1993}, and the one on the right the corresponding `fractal proof'.
+The picture on the left is a proof due to Bh\={a}skara (XIIth century)~\cite[p.~4]{Nelsen1993}, and the one on the right the corresponding self-similar proof, due to Lengvárszky~\cite{ZL2013}.

 In this paper, we motivate and provide two other proofs of this nature.
+Next, we show how to modify our approach to obtain an uncountable number of algebraic proofs.
+Previously, Alsina and Nelsen~\cite[p.~47]{AN2006} (see also \cite[p.~257]{AN2015}) have also indicated how to obtain an uncountable number of proofs of Pythagoras' theorem via tiling.
+Our approach yields an infinite number of self-similar proofs too---however, these are only countably many in number.

-Next, we show how to modify our approach to obtain an uncountable number of proofs.
-Finally, we note that we can reverse-engineer one of the proofs to obtain the formula for the geometric sum assuming the Pythagoras theorem which leads to a nice surprise for a Calculus student.
+Finally, we note that we can reverse-engineer one of the proofs, to obtain the formula for the geometric sum---assuming the Pythagorean theorem---which leads to a nice surprise for a calculus student.